stuartellis/button/README.md

 # Button

-A one file AWS DevOps tool.

 Sometimes, all that you need is CloudFormation, but the official AWS command-line tool is surprisingly awkward to use.

 Drop *button.py* into any project that has CloudFormation templates to make life better.

 ## Usage